Project: Just Time

 The beautiful profession of speech pathology brings so much to this work.
 Speech pathologists are trained and equipped with scientific tools to support all communication impairments and weaknesses – spoken, written, and social – in all ages, and from all levels of ability.

-We are so very grateful to our benefactors: The Dickinson Foundation, The Jetty Foundation, The Myer Foundation and the growing number of private donors.
+We are very grateful to our benefactors: The Dickinson Foundation, The Jetty Foundation, The Myer Foundation and the growing number of private donors.
 Thank you for enabling this important work of social equity, humanity and empowering connection.